 - Is the article you’re pitching based on a Google search and some cutting-and-pasting?
 We all know how to use Google and can read Wikipedia.
 You’re not adding much value to the world if that’s all you do.
 What are you bringing to the table that’s unique and fresh?
 Do you have unique insights?
 Opinions?
 Expertise?
 Contacts?
 A unique sense of humor or style?
 If you don’t have any of those but want to have them, I’ll work with you.
 I love working with beginning writers.
 But be aware that you’ll need to add some value in order to get published.
 There are places that publish articles that have no value, “filler” articles.
 Newspapers used to put them on their back pages in to fill space between ads.
 Hardly anyone ever read them.
 Publications that have a high percentage of filler articles tend to go out of business quickly because they’re so useless.
 I once cancelled my Newsweek subscription when they started running a ton of sponsored stories, which are basically giant ads in story disguise.
 You get a couple of paragraphs in and suddenly feel a funny taste in your mouth and discover you’re reading an advertorial.
 Ughh.
 If you are pitching a filler article just to get your name out there, I’ll mark it as spam and delete it, and won’t see any more emails from you.

 - Are you pitching a generic article about SEO or marketing?
 If so, please go away.
 We do run stories about marketing, but they have to be focused specifically on our readership.
 So, for example, we’d be interested in marketing advice specifically tailored for OpenSim grid owners.
-If you want to do a story on website design, you should be prepare to analyze the designs of OpenSim grid websites.
+If you want to do a story on website design, something like the professional job done by experts at web design Agencies in Auckland.

 Here are some tips for writing a guest post email that I will pay attention to: